An Easy to Build Coffee Table Using a Pallet

 I cut five 1×6 boards at the same length as the pallet, and stained the faces of the boards that would be the inside.
 I secured four of the boards to the bottom, evenly spaced, using 1-1/2″ screws, and secured the remaining board to what would be the back of the cubbies on the outside.
 This piece was mainly to cover up a splintered board and not so much to close up the cubbies.
 (I had already stabbed myself in the finger with a huge splinter from this part of the pallet!)

 I stained the outside of the new boards, followed by two coats of sealer on the sides and top of the pallet.

 I mounted the hairpin legs (<– affiliate link!) to the bottom after spray-painting them with copper spray paint.
 They measure 12″ tall, and it was a lot cheaper to buy them in black, then paint them myself.
 I used longer screws (1-1/2″) where the leg bracket overlapped the thicker part of the pallet and 3/4″ screws where it didn’t.

-Like the look of the coffee table?
-Stay tuned… I know that pallets like this one aren’t just laying around so I also created a furniture plan to build a pallet coffee table (<– link!) like it that can be distressed and stained as desired!
+Like the look of the DIY pallet coffee table with storage?
+Stay tuned… I know that pallets like this one aren’t just laying around so I also created a furniture plan to build a pallet coffee table without a pallet (<– link!) like it that can be distressed and stained as desired!